 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

-Non-Internship Sequence Option A: Intended for experienced firefighters who wish to earn a college degree.
+Non-Internship Option A: Intended for firefighters who wish to expand their knowledge base and enhance current skills for personal growth and/or advancement while earning a degree.

-Internship Sequence Option B: Aimed at college students with no firefighting experience.
-This option includes classroom instruction, firefighting training at a special training facility, and an internship experience with a fire department.
+Internship Sequence Option B: Aimed at college students with no previous firefighting experience.
+This option prepares students for an entry level position on a fire department; instruction includes classroom lecture, practical firefighter training, and an internship with an area fire department.

-Graduates have secured positions in fire protection and prevention, firefighting, dispatch/communications, fire equipment manufacturing and sales, and volunteer fire protection.
-With additional training, graduates can enter the specialties of fire inspection and insurance investigation.
-Since job opportunities can be competitive, students should have the flexibility to relocate if necessary.
+Graduates have secured positions in; firefighting, fire protection and prevention, fire service instruction, dispatch/communications, fire equipment and manufacturing sales, emergency medical services, and volunteer fire protection.
+With additional training, graduates may enter into a variety of fire service specialty fields such as fire inspection and fire investigation.

 All students, regardless of whether they are going to follow Sequence A or Sequence B must meet these core course requirements for the degree.